“Visiting Los Angeles without a car is impossible!” numerous L.A. residents had warned me. I stubbornly disagreed!

 The subways were a little more unsettling, since in the evening there simply weren’t very many people down there.
 So we mostly stuck to the bus rather than the train.

 Aside from one night where we found ourselves without a bus home (story on that coming later), spending a week in Los Angeles sans vehicle wasn’t very difficult.
-We made it to all the neighborhoods we wanted to see.
+We made it to all the best neighborhoods in LA we wanted to see and saw lots of cool street art.

 The only time we used a car during the week was when our Couchsurfing host drove us up to the Griffith Observatory one evening.
 But even then, we could have taken the Observatory Shuttle, which runs on Saturdays and Sundays and costs a whopping 50 cents each way.